-- Creating the Rules Repository Database for Configuration Server - Creating the Rules Repository Database for Genesys Administrator - Undeploy the 8.1.3 .war file from your application server.
+- Creating the Rules Repository Database using Configuration Server - Creating the Rules Repository Database using Genesys Administrator - Undeploy the 8.1.3 .war file from your application server.

-Do not just copy the 8.1.4 .war file over the 8.1.3 .war file in your application server directory.
-Genesys recommends undeploying the previous file first and leting the application server clean up its files, then deploying the new .war file.
+Do not just copy the $8.5.0\,$.war file over the $8.1.3\,$.war file in your application server directory.
+Genesys recommends undeploying the previous file first and letting the application server clean up its files, then deploying the new .war file.

-• Deploy the 8.1.4 .war file to your application server.
+• Deploy the 8.5.0 .war file to your application server.

-If you have a very large repository database, it may take several minutes the first time you deploy the 8.1.4 .war file, as GRAT must rebuild the index cache.
+If you have a very large repository database, it may take several minutes the first time you deploy the 8.5.0 .war file, as GRAT must rebuild the index cache.
 Once this process is complete, the user will be able to log in to the system.

-• Log into 8.1.4 Genesys Rules Authoring Server.
+• Log into 8.5.0 Genesys Rules Authoring Server.